 Getting an MBA can open up a world of opportunity for professionals across various industries.

 With an extensive selection of MBA programs available, doing your due diligence in researching which MBA type is right for you is key when it comes to accelerating your career.
-While the Wharton School only offers a full-time or executive MBA, there are a plethora of one- to two-year MBA programs out there designed to help you unlock your leadership potential, ranging from part-time to full-time online MBA programs.
-This page will help you to explore and understand your options:
+This page will help you to explore and understand your options at Wharton:

 Full-Time MBA